 In keeping with the GIC's commitment to cost containment, the GIC approved a package of benefit changes effective in fiscal 2018 that was designed to encourage greater use of primary care physicians in lower-cost provider systems and to lower the utilization of higher-cost services (the highest-cost hospitals, physician groups and prescription drugs).
-The average fiscal 2018 premium rates for GIC state and municipal members were projected to increase by 3.7% over fiscal 2017.
+The aggregate fiscal 2019 premium rates for GIC state and municipal members did not increase over the aggregate premium rates in fiscal 2018.